 BACKGROUND I have worked in the mental health field since 2001 in a variety of settings, including psychiatric, drug treatment, and youth corrections.
-In 2008, I went to massage therapy school to pursue a career in the healing arts, and I came away with the realization of how powerful the blend of mind and body therapies could be for holistic healing.
-I have on-going training in Hakomi Body-Centered Psychotherapy and Craniosacral Biodynamics, as well as an extensive yoga and meditation practice which greatly influences my work.I am passionate about sharing this mind-body approach with my clients.
+After attending massage therapy school to pursue a career in the healing arts, I realized how powerful both mind and body therapies are for holistic healing.
+I have training in body-centered psychotherapy and craniosacral therapy, as well as an extensive yoga and meditation practice which greatly influences my work.

-Master of Arts in Counseling Psychology, Lewis and Clark College, 2007 East West College of the Healing Arts, 2009 Licensed Professional Counselor #C3164 Licensed Massage Therapist #17024
+Master of Arts in Counseling Psychology, Lewis and Clark College, 2007 East West College of the Healing Arts, 2009 Licensed Professional Counselor Licensed Massage Therapist #17024

 WHAT TO EXPECT Individual therapy sessions include talk therapy that invites clients into states of mindfulness in order to witness internal experience.
 This will take place while sitting in a chair, lying fully clothed on a table, or any combination of both.
 The client will be informed of any uses of touch.
 The purpose of touch is to help gain body awareness, a sense of personal boundaries, to release physical and energetic restrictions, and to regulate the nervous system.
 Breathing practices, meditation, and craniosacral therapy are an integral part of this somatic approach to mental health.